-Our objective is to document and analyze organizational strategies and the role of innovation in pursuing societal progress and institutional change by developing European-based and globally-relevant research anchored in the social sciences.
+Our objective is to document and analyse organisational strategies and the role of innovation in pursuing societal progress and institutional change by developing European-based and globally-relevant research anchored in the social sciences.
 We facilitate research-based interactions with stakeholders across sectors to improve the practice of social innovation, inform policymaking, and inspire a next generation of decision makers.

 Path to impact

-The ambition of the initiative is to develop knowledge on social innovation and organizational strategies that is portable across geographies, sectors and issue domains.
+The ambition of the initiative is to develop knowledge on social innovation and organisational strategies that is portable across geographies, sectors and issue domains.

 - We develop knowledge that is relevant and at the same time has the potential to advance or recast existing theory and practice.

 - We convene scholarly events and exchanges between research and practice to seed and disseminate knowledge.

 - We interact with strategic partners to define and refine relevant areas for research.

 - We include, support and empower the next generation of scholars and educators to carry the torch further (master’s students, PhD students and postdocs).

 - We leverage institutional ties to the Stanford Center on Philanthropy and Civil Society, the Global Innovation for Impact Lab and the Social Innovation and Change Initiative at the Harvard Kennedy School and various institutions in Europe to conduct research in a collaborative spirit.

 We are impactful when the knowledge we develop enables more robust and integrated approaches to tackle societal challenges.